-Quantification methods for Tree Planting projects are set out in Appendix B. The methods are the Single Tree Method, for smaller projects or trees planted non-contiguously, and the Tree Canopy Method, for trees planted in groups, and for forward credits based on projected CO2 storage.
+Quantification methods for Tree Planting projects are set out in Appendix B. The two methods are the Single Tree Method, for smaller projects or trees planted non-contiguously, and the Tree Canopy Method, for trees planted in groups.

-Appendix B shows the spreadsheet tools for both the Single Tree and Canopy Methods and for Forward Credits.
-These tools significantly streamline the quantification process.
-Users will enter data in progressive sheets of the spreadsheets, and the spreadsheets will perform the appropriate calculations to give totals.
+We are very close to finalizing spreadsheet tools for both the Single Tree and Canopy Methods that make using the quantification methods as easy as possible.
+Users will simply enter data in progressive sheets of the spreadsheets, and the spreadsheets will perform the appropriate calculations to give totals.
 We will create 16 versions of each of these spreadsheet tools, so each of the 16 climate zones will have a tool for each method.